 The Massachusetts eviction notice forms are used by a landlord to let a tenant know that the lease is terminating and that they have to move out.
 It is very important that the landlord provide requisite notice before commencing an action in court to have the tenant evicted.
-Once the notice period has ended, a landlord will have to choose the court in which to file.
-A landlord can file a Summons and Complaint in either the local housing court or the Boston Municipal Court or the District Court that covers the city or town where the property is located.
-The landlord must obtain the form from the court for a small fee.
+Once the notice period has ended, a landlord will have to choose the court in which to file the Summary Process Action.
+A landlord can file a Summons and Complaint (See Sample) in either the Local Housing Court or the Boston Municipal Court or the District Court that covers the city or town where the property is located.
+The landlord must obtain the Summons and Complaint from the court for a small fee.
 After filling out the form, but before it is filed, it must be served on the tenant by a sheriff or constable.
-The Sheriff or Constable will then provide a return of service, which must be filed with the summons and complaint and a copy of the notice provided to tenant.
+The Sheriff or Constable will then provide a return of service, which must be filed with the Summons and Complaint and a copy of the notice provided to tenant.

 Notices By Type

 14-Day Notice to Quit (Non-Payment) – This form of notice is used when a tenant has not paid rent when it is due.
 Landlord must make sure it is received by the tenant.

 30-Day Notice to Quit (Month to Month) – This form is used for any other legal reason to end a tenancy including informing the tenant of the end of a month-to-month tenancy.

 30-Day Notice Non-Compliance – There is no State statute in regards to notice provided to a tenant for violating a portion of the lease.
 Although the Housing Court accepts a 30-day notice violations in the event of a lease violation by the tenant.

 Rent is due in Massachusetts on the due date set forth in the lease.
 Once the tenant receives notice from landlord, he or she will have fourteen (14) days to cure before the landlord can begin eviction proceedings.

 How to Evict (Process)